Select your cookie preferences

 Note

-Objects with key names ending with period(s) "." downloaded using the Amazon S3 console will have the period(s) "." removed from the key name of the downloaded object.
-To download an object with the key name ending in period(s) "." retained in the downloaded object, you must use the AWS Command Line Interface (AWS CLI), AWS SDKs, or REST API.
+If you use the Amazon S3 console to download objects that have key names that end with periods (.), the periods are removed from the ends of the key names of the downloaded objects.
+To retain periods at the ends of key names in downloaded objects, you must use the AWS Command Line Interface (AWS CLI), AWS SDKs, or Amazon S3 REST API.

 In addition, be aware of the following prefix limitations:

-• Objects with a prefix of "./" must be uploaded or downloaded with the AWS Command Line Interface (AWS CLI), AWS SDKs, or REST API.
-You cannot use the Amazon S3 console.
+• Objects with a prefix of ./ must be uploaded or downloaded with the AWS CLI, AWS SDKs, or REST API.
+You can't use the Amazon S3 console to upload these objects.

 Characters that might require special handling

-The following characters in a key name might require additional code handling and likely need to be URL encoded or referenced as HEX.
-Some of these are non-printable characters that your browser might not handle, which also requires special handling:
+The following characters in a key name might require additional code handling and most likely must be URL encoded or referenced as HEX.
+Some of these characters are non-printable characters that your browser might not handle, which also require special handling:

 • ASCII character ranges 00–1F hex (0–31 decimal) and 7F (127 decimal)

-• Space – Significant sequences of spaces might be lost in some uses (especially multiple spaces)
+• Space – Significant sequences of spaces might be lost in some cases (especially multiple spaces)

 Characters to avoid

-We recommend that you don't use the following characters in a key name because of significant special character handling, which isn't consistent across all applications.
+We recommend not using the following characters in a key name because of significant special character handling, which isn't consistent across all applications:

 • Non-printable ASCII characters (128–255 decimal characters)